 Like all advanced nursing roles, PMHNPs must complete several steps before entering practice as a psychiatric primary care provider, psychotherapist, consultant, or educator.
 These nurses must hold a valid registered nurse (RN) license in the state where they intend to practice, a graduate degree, and national board certification as a psychiatric mental health nurse practitioner.

-- Most NP programs require applicants to have completed at least two years of nursing experience.
+Most nurse practitioner programs require applicants to have at least two years of nursing experience.

-- To apply for the Psychiatric-Mental Health Nurse Practitioner Certification (PMHNP-BC), practitioners must earn their graduate degree and acquire 500 supervised hours working as a PMHNP.
+To apply for psychiatric mental health nurse practitioner board certification (PMHNP-BC), practitioners must earn their graduate degree and have 500 supervised hours working as a PMHNP.
 The PMHNP-BC examination, administered by the American Nurses Credentialing Center (ANCC), provides a valid and reliable assessment of clinical knowledge and skills.

-- Each state nursing regulatory board establishes its own specific psychiatric nurse practitioner requirements for licensure in addition to certification.
-PMHNPs can apply for licensure through their state nursing board once all qualifications have been met.
+Each state nursing board establishes its own specific psychiatric nurse practitioner requirements for licensure in addition to certification.
+PMHNPs can apply for licensure through their state board of nursing once all qualifications have been met.

 Psychiatric Mental Health Nurse Practitioner Schooling